Note: Due to contractual restrictions, this presentation will not be recorded or archived.

 Skloot lives in Chicago but she regularly abandons city life to write in the hills of West Virginia, where she tends to find stray animals and bring them home.
 She is currently working on a new book about the human animal bond.
 She is also an avid knitter, a family tradition passed on from her mother, Betsy McCarthy, a professional knitter whose story was recently featured on Your Life Calling With Jane Pauley.

-Presentations at Calvin College:The Immortal Life of Henrietta Lacks
+Presentations at Calvin University:The Immortal Life of Henrietta Lacks

 Part of the: January Series